Stroud Green, Haringey/Islington

 Many houses have been subdivided and the locality is favoured by flat-sharing young graduates with relatively well-paid jobs.

-Stroud Green Road has been touted as becoming a multicultural version of Islington’s Upper Street, which is overoptimistic (assuming the latter’s upmarket character is a good thing) but with a germ of truth.
+Stroud Green Road has been touted as becoming a multicultural version of Islington’s Upper Street, which is over-optimistic (assuming the latter’s upmarket character is a good thing) but with a hint of credibility.

 More than half of 16- to 74-year-olds in Haringey’s Stroud Green ward are qualified to degree level or higher and 60 per cent of the adults are single – exceptionally high figures.
 At the 2011 census, 48 per cent of those answering the question on faith stated that they had no religion, the highest proportion in London.